 The 1970 model year added a second SS option, RPO Z15 for the SS454.
 Both the Z15 (SS454 )and Z25 (SS396) still remained an option on any V8 Malibu 2-dr sport coupe, convertible, or pickup body style and gone was the 1969 one year only availability of the SS396 option on the 300 Deluxe coupe and sport coupe.

-The only way to truly document a 1970 Chevelle as having the SS396 or SS454 option is with some sort of paperwork showing the option itself or the engine suffix code and the car's VIN.
-Examples would be the build sheet, warranty card protect-o-plate showing a 396 or 454 engine suffix, or an original factory stamped engine where the partial VIN stamping is a match to the car's VIN.
+The only way to truly document a 1970 Chevelle as having the SS396 or SS454 option is with some sort of paperwork showing the option itself or the stamped engine suffix code and partial VIN matching the car's VIN matching.
+Examples would be the build sheet, warranty card Protect-O-Plate showing a 396 or 454 engine suffix, or an original factory stamped engine where the partial VIN stamping is a match to the car's VIN.

 There is a bit of engine confusion for 1970.
 The venerable 396 received a +.030 bore to bring it to 402 cubic inches.
 Chevrolet was already heavily invested in the SS396 mystique so this slightly larger engine was still referred to as a "396."
 Why the 396 was bored to 402 isn't exactly known although there are plenty of thoughts on the subject.
 The one I would conform to is there were different emissions regulations for engines over 400 cubic inches than there were for engines under 400 cubic inches and this was an easy way out for Chevrolet without having to design a new Mark-IV engine and still have two engine sizes for SS Chevelles.